Palamadai Muthuswamy Ramachandran

 Palamadai Muthuswamy Ramachandran, PVSM, AVSM, SC, VM (24 February 1935 – 6 May 2021) was an Indian Air Force officer.

 Ramachandran was commissioned as a pilot into the fighter stream of the Indian Air Force in 1955.
-He participated in the Liberation of Goa in 1961 where he destroyed the Portuguese patrol boat N.R.P.
-Vega for which he was awarded a Shaurya Chakra.
+He participated in the Liberation of Goa in 1961 where he destroyed the Portuguese patrol boat NRP Vega, for which he was awarded a Shaurya Chakra.

-Ramachandran qualified as an experimental Test Pilot at the Empire Test Pilots' School in the UK, where he was awarded the Edward's Award for best all-around progress in the course.
+Ramachandran qualified as an experimental test pilot at the Empire Test Pilots' School in the UK, where he was awarded the Edward's Award for best all-around progress in the course.
 He then did extensive test flying at various Indian Air Force and HAL establishments, including on the Jaguar, MiG-21, MiG-23 and MiG-25 aircraft.
-Ramachandran was the first pilot from outside the Soviet Bloc to be permitted to fly the MiG-25 Foxbat in 1979.
+In 1979, Ramachandran became the first pilot from outside the Soviet bloc to be permitted to fly the MiG-25 Foxbat.

 Ramachandran's command and staff appointments during his career include: Commanding Officer, 28 Sqn, IAF; set up and first Commanding Officer of the IAF Experimental Test Pilot's School; Commandant, Aircraft & Systems Testing Establishment; Air Officer Commanding, Air Force Station, Ambala and Vice Chief of Air Staff.
 As Vice Chief, Ramachandran was responsible for the operational deployment of India's short range ballistic missile, Prithvi.

 Ramachandran was a graduate of the Defence Services Staff College and National Defence College, a Fellow of the Royal Aeronautical Society and Member of the Aeronautical Society of India.